-

 The best time to visit the Galápagos Islands

-Although the Galapagos is a year-round destination, it helps to be choosy about when you go.
+Although the Galapagos is a year-round destination, you might want to read about the best time to visit Galapagos.
 The weather is categorized into two seasons: the wet season (from January to May) and the dry season (from December to June).
 Each month comes with its own advantages.

 The winter months (December and January) are known for warmer temperatures and heavy rain.
 This is also when vegetation is at its peak, and wildlife activity is very high (with many species breeding and nesting).